 In a 2013 e-book, Got A Bad Boss?
 Work That Boss to Get What You Want at Work, Nelson cites a Gallup Inc. State of the American Workplace report which found that “of the approximately 100 million people in America who hold full-time jobs, 30 million (30%) are engaged and inspired at work….
 At the other end of the spectrum are roughly 20 million (20%) employees who are actively disengaged.
 These employees, who have bosses from hell that make them miserable, roam the halls spreading discontent.
 The other 50 million (50%) American workers are not engaged.
 They’re just kind of present, but not inspired by their work or their managers.”

-The biggest mistakes many managers make is that they forget to ask their employees what they think would make their companies the best places to work, Nelson says.
+The biggest mistakes many managers make?
+They forget to ask their employees what they think would make their companies the best places to work, Nelson says.

 The same thing goes for rewards and recognition programs, she notes.
 “Don’t assume that everybody wants a Starbucks card or $10 on Amazon.
-Include in their annual reviews a checklist of a dozen things that are comparable and have them check off the one they prefer.
+Include in their annual reviews a checklist of a dozen comparable things and have them select the one they prefer.
 Maybe that will be cash.
 Maybe it’s a half a day off.”

-In a similar vein, too many companies still look upon an annual review as a justification for why a person wasn’t promoted or given a raise, instead of the productive opportunity it can be.
+In a similar vein, too many companies still look upon an annual review as a justification for why a person doesn’t earn a promotion or raise, instead of the productive opportunity it can be.
 “But this does take some serious thinking,” Nelson says.
 “It can be a conversation that starts out with the employer or the supervisor asking the employee, ‘How do you feel you did this year?
 What are you most pleased about with what you did this year?’”

 This process is particularly critical in the entrepreneurial process, Nelson says.
 A startup often launches as a tight, functional, two- or three-person core that enjoys the benefits and the hardships together.
-While keeping that focus and camaraderie can be difficult as the enterprise grows, “the cultural shift calls for the leaders to see employees as allies, not servants,” she says.
+Keeping that focus and camaraderie can be difficult as the enterprise grows.
+But “the cultural shift calls for the leaders to see employees as allies, not servants,” she says.

-Finally, today’s manager needs to be cognizant of the challenges of managing generational differences between baby boomers, Gen Xers and millennials, who may have very different ways of looking at work and goals, Nelson says.
+Finally, today’s manager needs to be cognizant of the challenges of managing generational differences.
+Baby boomers, Gen Xers and millennials may have very different ways of looking at work and goals, Nelson says.
 “Don’t clump all your employees in one basket.